bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1106_generics.md

 > Needlessly many functions.
 It goes against the DRY principle.
 Don't Repeat Yourself.

 ### Introducing Generics
-You may create a function that may pass regardless of type
+A generic function allows you to pass any value regardless of types.

 ```swift
 func genericFunction<anything>(value: anything) {